 How do we design real products for real companies, benefiting customers, the companies themselves, and the rest of the world?
 And how do we know they are better?
 This studio course provides tools for sustainable design innovation and metrics to measure success.
 Students will use creative and analytical skills, generating new ideas and 3D CAD renderings and evaluating designs with screening-level life-cycle assessments and two eco-labeling systems (Cradle to cradle and EPEAT).
 Green innovation tools taught will include systems thinking, energy effectiveness, lightweighting, design for lifetime (repair, recycling, etc.), material choice, biomimicry, and persuasive design.
 Some assignments will be individual and theoretical, but the bulk of the course will be spent working in groups, using tools such as message boards and screen-sharing video chats.

-Choose 6 Credits from the following 6 SD 6520 Life Cycles 3
+Choose 6 Credits from the Following 6 SD 6610 Biomimetic Design 3

 Students will learn how to abstract functional strategies from nature to apply to the process of innovative design.
 This project-oriented studio course will cover core biological principles, astound students with the wealth of design solutions available in nature, and provide numerous case studies of innovative designs inspired by natural models.
 Overall, this course provides powerful metaphors and methods for looking to nature as model, mentor, and measure in our designs.